caboosesw/estimating-poc/README.md

 # notes

-* waffle uses github labels

 # zenhub

 * what is a release vs. milestone?

 # waffle

+* waffle uses github labels
+* estimating is one click